ufal/UMR/doc/frames.md

 e.g., *(The company).ARG0 hadn't yet **received** (any documents).ARG1 (from OSHA).ARG2
 (regarding the penalty or fine).ARG4.*

+#### Argument Roles for Czech verbs

-For some verbs, their arguments have been mapped onto ARGx roles - either within the  SynSemClass project, or within CzEngVallex - the mapping can be found in the [conversion files](../tecto2umr/pdt_pb_mapping_via_czengvallex_ssc-merged.xlsx), column C (via CzEngVallex) and D (via CzEngVallex).
+For some Czech verbs, their arguments have already been mapped onto ARGx roles - either within the  SynSemClass project, or within CzEngVallex - the mapping can be found in the [conversion files](../tecto2umr/pdt_pb_mapping_via_czengvallex_ssc-merged.xlsx), column C (via CzEngVallex) and D (via CzEngVallex).

 For verbs without a frame-specific mapping, the default [conversion table](../tecto2umr/functors-to-umrlabels.txt) will be used.

-## Non-verbal Clauses
+### I.2.
+"Non-verbal Clauses" and Their Arguments

 UMR proposes seven abstract concept predicates (plus two subclasses) for situations where states or entities are predicated (i.e., they are events), and, as they say, “there is